 Weigandt is excited about the FitLot outdoor fitness park that recently opened near the Les Schwab Sports Park on 32nd Street.
 “The goal was to find something that would serve adults and kids,” says Weigandt.
 “If you have a kid on a sports team you can use it while your children are practicing or playing.
 Instead of sitting in your car or watching on the field, you can get a quick workout in.
 It’s free and always open to the public.”

-Mikkelsen says the chamber and the city are building an ecosystem — the support systems, the relationships — that are needed to be successful in business.
-“Springfield is a great place to be,” she says, “and we’re having these important conversations each week.”
+Mikkelsen says the chamber’s economic development role is in building an ecosystem — the support systems, the relationships — that are needed to be successful in business.
+“Springfield is a great place to be,” she says, “we know that because we hear it, frequently.
+We hear of a new business or community project working it’s way to a grand opening date in nearly every corner of town, every week it seems.”

 Urban Lumber’s San Filippo is proud to be part of the city’s resurgence.
 He says he’s pleased that he’s able to use the Booth-Kelly Mill for wood work again.
 “We’re using it again the way it was meant to be, but we’re doing salvaged, reclaimed, and local stuff,” he says.
 “I like to think that we are a part of the resurgence in that area.
 There’s been a lot of really positive change in Springfield.
 The people who live and work there and the city government are constantly working really hard to make it better.
 It’s a great place to be now.”